isabella232/advertising-cloud.en/help/user-guide/glossary.md

 # Glossary {#glossary}

 Below is a glossary of commonly used terms.
-To find a definition to a term, please choose the first letter of the term or &nbsp; [view all terms here](/user-guide/glossary/all-terms).
+To find a definition to a term, please choose the first letter of the term or &nbsp;
-[glossary_atoz desc='full' /]